ryanzec/train-ui/STYLE_GUIDE.md

 }
 ```

-## Store common use data / functionality in a `utils.ts` for each directory
+## Store common use data / types / functionality in a `utils.ts` for each directory

 Whenever we have code that is being used in multiple files that might have an interdependency with each other (like multiple components within the same component directory), we should store this data in a `utils.ts(x)` file.
 This provides 2 benefits: